prodmodfour/avengers_campaign_player_wiki/backgrounds/chosen_blade_of_tyr/tyr_spells.md

 # Tyr’s Spells

 As the chosen blade of Tyr, you gain access to the following divine spells.
+They are counted as always prepared.
 In addition to casting them normally, you may cast each of these spells once per day without expending a spell slot.
 This special pool of Tyr’s spells is replenished after a long rest.